Toni (footballer, born 1946): Club career

-Born in the village of Mogofores in Anadia, Aveiro District, Toni started playing organized football at local Anadia FC, and joined Académica de Coimbra at the age of 18 when he was signed by manager Mário Wilson.
+Born in the village of Mogofores in Anadia, Aveiro District, Toni started playing organized football at local Anadia, and joined Académica de Coimbra at the age of 18 when he was signed by manager Mário Wilson.
 During his spell with the latter club, he was rarely played over three Primeira Liga seasons.

-On 9 June 1968, Toni joined S.L.
-Benfica for a transfer fee of 1,305,000 escudos.
+On 9 June 1968, Toni joined Benfica for a transfer fee of 1,305,000 escudos.
 He scored one goal in 22 games in his debut campaign, helping his team to the national championship.

 Toni was part of the legendary Jimmy Hagan-led sides that won back-to-back domestic leagues from 1971–1973, losing only one match in 60; to this feat, he contributed three goals from 50 appearances.
 Before retiring in 1981 at 34, he appeared in 391 competitive matches with his main club (23 goals), and was named Portuguese Footballer of the Year in 1972.

 International career

 Toni earned 32 caps for Portugal, his debut coming on 12 October 1969 in a 1–0 away loss against Romania for the 1970 FIFA World Cup qualifiers.
 His last match occurred eight years later, in a 2–0 friendly defeat in France.

-Toni was part of the country's squad at the 1972 Brazil Independence Cup, lost to the hosts.
+Toni was part of the country's squad at the 1972 Brazil Independence Cup, where they lost to the hosts.